saboyle/LeavingCareWiki/Employment.md

 Once you have a Gmail account you can use **Google Drive** to create your CV and either print it or save it either as a Word document or a PDF

-Or you could use this website to create and download your CV [https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/](https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/)
+An easier way of doing it is here – just fill in the boxes to create and download your CV

+[https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/](https://barclayslifeskills.com/i-want-to-use-my-online-presence-to-get-ahead/school/cv-builder/)

-Once you have completed your CV for a particular job you will need to send it with a covering letter or email introducing yourself to the employer  [https://nationalcareers.service.gov.uk/careers-advice/covering-letter](https://nationalcareers.service.gov.uk/careers-advice/covering-letter)
+Once you have completed your CV for a particular job you will need to send it with a **covering letter**, or email if you are applying for a job online, introducing yourself to the employer  [https://nationalcareers.service.gov.uk/careers-advice/covering-letter](https://nationalcareers.service.gov.uk/careers-advice/covering-letter)

+## Online Tests

 If an employer is interested in you, they might ask you to do an online test of some sort.
 You can practise doing them here [https://www.shl.com/shldirect/en/practice-tests/](https://www.shl.com/shldirect/en/practice-tests/)